-Which country had the most uranium production in the world in 2017?
+Which country had the highest uranium production in the world in 2017?
 Kazakhstan topped the list, followed by Canada and Australia.

-But which countries produced the most uranium last year?
+But which countries produced the most uranium in 2017?
 Kazakhstan was the leader by a long shot, and has been since 2009.
 It was followed by Canada and Australia in second and third place, respectively, with other countries around the world producing smaller amounts.

 As mentioned, Kazakhstan had the highest uranium production in the world in 2017.
-In fact, the country’s total output of 23,391 tonnes accounted for 39 percent of global uranium supply last year.
-Kazakhstan has 745,300 tonnes of known recoverable uranium resources, second only to Australia.
-Most of the uranium in the country is mined via in-situ leaching.
+In fact, the country’s total output of 23,321 tonnes accounted for 39 percent of global uranium supply.

 Mine production: 13,116 tonnes

-Canada had the second-highest uranium production in the world last year, accounting for 22 percent of global output.
-In 2017, the country produced 13,116 tonnes of uranium, a decrease from the 14,039 tonnes it produced in 2016.
+Canada had the second highest uranium production in the world in 2017, accounting for 22 percent of global output at 13,116 tonnes of uranium.
+This was a decrease from the 14,039 tonnes it produced in 2016.
 Cigar Lake and McArthur River, the world’s two top uranium mines, are located in Northern Saskatchewan, and Cameco (TSX:CCO,NYSE:CCJ) has majority ownership of both of them.
 By comparison, Kazakhstan is home to seven large uranium mines.

 Mine production: 5,882 tonnes

 Australia’s uranium production fell from 6,315 tonnes in 2016 to 5,882 tonnes in 2017.
 The country holds 29 percent of the world’s known recoverable uranium resources.
 At the moment there are some doubts about uranium mining in Western Australia — the current government announced in 2017 that no new uranium projects will be approved, leaving a number of companies in limbo; existing projects have been allowed to continue on.